LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/configure-spa-app.md

 > [!TIP]
 > You may skip this step if your application does not require CPF information or the claim was already created.

-Create a custom Claim by providing:
+Create a custom Claim in the Scopes tab by providing:

-* **Type**: the name of your custom claim.
+* **Name** (type): the name of your custom claim.
 Suggestion: `cpf`.
 This is referred in installation pages as the `OIDC CpfClaim` setting.
 * **Display name**: the display name of your custom claim.
 Suggestion: `CPF`.
 * **Validation Options**: the type of validation to use when the value of this claim is provided by a user.
 Set it to `Cpf`.
 * **Unique**: you may select it as Unique or not according to your application configuration/requirements.
+If it is not marked as unique it is recommended to select the `Visible in profile page?` and `Display in register page?` options.

 ## Create a Custom Identification Scope